bagishirisha/Music_Recommendation_System/README.md

 - **tempo**: Tempo of the track in beats per minute (BPM).
 High values indicate faster tracks, while low values indicate slower songs.

 This dataset provides a range of audio features that describe the musical characteristics and popularity metrics for each track, essential for building a recommendation system.

+## Setup
+Please install all the library versions as mentioned in requirements.txt

+## Notebooks
+Below are the notebooks which have to be executed in order:

+## Obtained results
+Below shown are few screenshots

+## Future Scope
+future scope  is